Search This Blog

 24 March – Gorakhpur, India – Bhairahawa (Siddharthanagar), Nepal - 104km

-Following a breakfast of Poori and curry veg, I set out on my last leg in India.
-High time as well, seeing I’d been there more than six months.
-The border crossing at Sunauli was ever so chaotic, but the process seemed working chaos like all things in India.
-On the Nepali side I obtained a one-month visa at $40 (a three-month visa was $100, and I didn’t have enough money).
+On the Nepali side I obtained a one-month visa at $40 (a three-month visa was $100, and I didn’t have enough US dollars).
 Four kilometres north was the small village of Bhairahawa, sporting accommodation at the Mt Everest Hotel.
 The room was a pleasant surprise as it was clean and had a warm shower instead of only a bucket.

 25 March - Bhairahawa – Lumbini - 22km

-I struggled to get the phone working and couldn’t send SMS’s.
-Returning to the shop didn’t help either (language is always a problem in a new country).
 As Lumbini, the birthplace of Buddha, was a short ride away, I made the diversion to see what the place entailed.
-One would think Buddha’s birthplace, an important pilgrimage site, overrun by tourists, but Lumbini came as a pleasant surprise.
-Instead, it turned out a peaceful pilgrimage spot.
-The area is a world heritage site and reminds of a peace park.
+One would think Buddha’s birthplace, an important pilgrimage site, would be overrun by tourists, but Lumbini came as a pleasant surprise.
+Instead, it was a peaceful pilgrimage heritage spot.

 26 March - Lumbini – Butwal - 44km